cleartonic/arch_ffvcd/docs/en_Final Fantasy V Career Day.md

 [Visit this FFVCD Wiki page for the list of hint locations with screenshots](https://www.bigbridge.studio/cdwiki/doku.php?id=hint_system)

+## Trapped Chests

+If the Trapped Chests setting is enabled, 30 chests throughout the chosen FFVCD's world will be chosen.
+These chests will have high value items local to this world.
+10 random encounters from the game will be placed at these chests, and which are decided from a ranking system - generally the later in the vanilla game, the higher the threat of each chest.
+Most Trapped Chests can be fled from, and the fight can be reattempted.
+Trapped Chests will not contain progression.

 ## Other information

 Some locations in the base game that would be missable are designed to be re-checkable.
 For example,